 How to Apply for Undergraduate Courses

-For autumn entry, all applications must be made through the Universities and Colleges Admissions Service (UCAS) for all full-time and sandwich first degree courses (including those with foundation years).
+For September entry, all applications must be made through the Universities and Colleges Admissions Service (UCAS) for all full-time and sandwich (placement year option) first degree courses (including those with foundation years).
 Courses in the UCAS scheme are listed on the UCAS website.

 When to apply

 UCAS will normally start accepting applications from 1 September for entry in autumn the following year.
 The normal closing date for the receipt of on-time applications for both Home/EU and International applicants is 15 January.

 UCAS accepts that some applicants, especially from outside the UK, may find this difficult.
 Late applications are accepted by UCAS until 30th June (applications after this date automatically go into Clearing) but are considered at Brunel’s discretion once all on-time applications have been considered.